microsoft/NLU.DevOps/docs/LexEndpointConfiguration.md

-# Configuring Lex secrets
+# Lex endpoint configuration

-Before using the NLU.DevOps tool, you need to supply AWS secrets to be able to train or test Lex.
-To split up the keys settings that are "safe" for check-in to source control and those that should remain secure, the NLU.DevOps tool splits the settings into the [`--service-settings`](Train.md#-e---service-settings) command line option, which points to a file that can be checked in to source control, and settings configured through [`Microsoft.Extensions.Configuration`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration?view=aspnetcore-2.1) (i.e., an `appsettings.json` file or environment variables).
+Before using the NLU.DevOps tool, you need to supply configuration values and secrets to be able to train or test Lex.
+To split up the keys settings that are "safe" for check-in to source control and those that should remain secure, or remain variable for different environments, the NLU.DevOps tool splits the settings into the [`--model-settings`](Train.md#-m---model-settings) command line option, which points to a file that can be checked in to source control, and settings configured through [`Microsoft.Extensions.Configuration`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration?view=aspnetcore-2.1) (i.e., an `appsettings.local.json` file or environment variables).
 This document focuses on the latter.
-See [Lex bot configuration](LexSettings.md) for details about the former.
+See [Lex bot configuration](LexModelConfiguration.md) for details about the former.

-## Configuring secrets for training
+## Configuration for training

 At a minimum to get started, you must supply the AWS access key and secret key with [relevant permissions](https://docs.aws.amazon.com/lex/latest/dg/access-control-managing-permissions.html) for Lex authoring, as well as the AWS region to train a model with the NLU.DevOps CLI tools.
 ```json